GET HIRED! 5 Tips for landing your first Product Manager job

 Finally, you need to trust yourself, understand why and what you are doing this for, manage your expectations, and push yourself because landing a Product Manager job can be very challenging.
 Since there is no perfect formula to land a role in Product Management, let us know if we can help you.

-If you are interested in learning more about Product Management, we offer an 8-week part-time product management course in San Francisco.
+If you are interested in learning more about Product Management, we offer an 8-week part-time Product Management course in 16 locations throughout the US, Canada, and London.